A world-class institution can be affordable for you

 An education at Northwestern is more affordable than you might think.
 Northwestern’s Undergraduate Financial Aid Office will not make an official offer until after a student is admitted, but you can view an early estimate by using one of the tools below:

 MyinTuition Quick Cost Estimator: A 5-minute, 6-question survey that helps you anticipate your college costs and provides a rough estimate of your need-based aid package at Northwestern.

 Northwestern’s Net Price Calculator: A more detailed, 20-minute survey that estimates the amount of grants, scholarships and aid that may be available to estimate the “net price” of attendance.

-Your family’s financial contribution, called the Expected Family Contribution (EFC), is based on information provided on two forms: the CSS/Financial Aid PROFILE and the Free Application for Federal Student Aid (FAFSA).
+Northwestern determines your family’s financial contribution towards college expenses, called the Expected Family Contribution (EFC), based on information provided to us on two forms: the CSS/Financial Aid PROFILE and the Free Application for Federal Student Aid (FAFSA).
 The formula used to calculate the EFC takes into account the following factors: your earnings and savings, parental income, nonretirement assets, taxes paid, family size, number of family members in college, private K–12 school costs, nondiscretionary expenses and any special circumstances.